-- Ride slowly to start with after making adjustments to get the feel of the new handling characteristic.
+- Only make adjustments within the recommended range. - Ride slowly to start with after making adjustments to get the feel of the new handling characteristic.

 Check or adjust the air pressure under the same conditions at the earliest 5 minutes after switching off the engine.